 Section 1.
 Application for Membership

 Persons desiring to unite with this local church by confession of personal faith in the Lord Jesus Christ for salvation shall be examined by the elders as to their basis for salvation and Christian experience.
-The members will be required to assent to the church’s doctrinal statement, the by-laws of the church, and their responsibilities to this local assembly in accordance with the principles of the Scriptures.
+The members will be required to assent to our beliefs, the by-laws of the church, and their responsibilities to this local assembly in accordance with the principles of the Scriptures.

 Section 2.
 Admittance to Membership